openpracticelibrary/openpracticelibrary/src/pages/practice/confidence-voting.md

   * A safety check
+whyDo: >-
-whyDo: '* Builds a consensus for team agreement to progress or not progress'
+  * Builds a consensus for team agreement to progress or not progress

+  * A facilitator will conduct the vote.
+As a topic discussion concludes, the facilitator will ask the participants to vote how confident they are on understanding the topic, the ability to execute, and sufficent resources and time.

+  * At the count of 3, all participants will raise their hand and raise fingers indicating their confidence: 1 for low, 5 for high and 2, 3 or 4 for anything in between.

+  *  In the end the facilitator will count the votes and open a discussion on what is yet to be cleared or addressed before moving on to the next topic.
 howTo: >-
   **State the question**: “Is everyone okay with Indian food for dinner?’